(Updated December 9, 2025)

 Types of blockchain nodes on Algorand

-Archival and non-archival nodes
+Archive and non-archive nodes

 For the possible configurations of nodes on Algorand, visit the Developer Portal.